How Sugar Harms Your Body & Mind!

-But now there’s mounting evidence that high levels of sugar consumption can also have a negative effect on brain health — from cognitive function to psychological wellbeing.
+There is now mounting evidence showing that high levels of sugar consumption has a damaging effect on brain health — from cognitive function to psychological wellbeing.

 Of the many foods that we consume today; refined sugar is considered to be one of the most harmful.
 On its own, a little sugar is not bad for you – but you do need to consider how … On average, Australians consume 53kg of sugar each year, which equates to be extremely harmful.